1tpp/snippets/docker-mysql-phpmyadmin-setup.md

 ---
-title: "Setting Up Docker for MySQL and phpMyAdmin" summary : "This file provides instructions for setting up a local docker environment with MySQL and phpMyAdmin."
+title: "Setting Up Docker for MySQL and phpMyAdmin"
-isDraft: true
+summary: "This file provides instructions for setting up a local docker environment with MySQL and phpMyAdmin."
 date: "24/02/2023"
 ---